ethanux/Python-Markdown-Parser/README.md

 - List item 1
 ```

-The output will be a structured token list identifying the header, inline styles, and list item accordingly.
+The output will be html content saved in an html file stored in this path markdown/html/markdown.html

 ---